semgrep-cli contributing

 SEMGREP_SKIP_BIN` tells the installer that we will bring our own semgrep-core; see below.*

-Getting the semgrep-core
+Getting the semgrep-core binary

-Almost all usages of semgrep-cli
+Almost all usages of semgrep-cli require the semgrep-core binary.

 To get this binary,

-your safest bet is to follow the instructions in Building semgrep-core
+your safest bet is to follow the instructions in Building semgrep-core,

 which takes around 20 minutes.